Vyral/base-template/_posts/2018-05-15-10-questions-to-ask-an-agent-before-hiring-them.md

 **1. How long have you been in the business?** If they’ve only been in the business for a few years, they may not have the experience necessary to get your home sold for the most money.

-**2. What is your average list-to-sale price ratio.** In other words, what’s the average of how much their homes sell above or below the initial asking price.
+**2. What is your average list-to-sale price ratio?**&nbsp;In other words, what’s the average of how much their homes sell above or below the initial asking price?

 **3. What is your marketing plan or strategy to maximize the home’s sale price?**